 I will be the first one to admit.
 RapidLash seems a little too good to be true.
 Before I started to use it I did take a before photo.

 In an effort to be as consistent as possible I did wash my face before each photo and fully dried my eyelashes.

 I also has the same person, my awesome husband, take the photos and they were taken within an hour of the same time of night.

 My eyelashes look a bit darker and actually seem to be a little longer.
 I will continue to use RapidLash and let you know my final verdict but so far I am impressed.

 The one thing I am most impressed with has nothing to do with my results so far (though they are stellar).
 I accidently poked myself in the eye while applying RapidLash one night.
 I expected it to have the chemical burn sensation like when you get mascara in your eyes (please tell me I’m not the only one).
 But it didn’t.
 It hurt – I just poked myself in my eye.
 But my eye did not go red and I had no lingering pain.
 Note: This is my experience.
 I am not suggesting or advocating that you should poke yourself in the eye with anything.

 Are you wanting to try RapidLash and see your own amazing results?
-Enter below for your chance to win!
+How To Make Eyelashes Stand Out In Glasses?

 Disclosure: I am part of the RapidLash campaign with Influence Central and I receive special perks as part of my affiliation with this group.
 The opinions on this blog are my own.